Here you will find all the necessary information for visitors with special needs

 Pathways on the territory

 The pathways on the territory of the zoo have different surfaces and degrees of inclination.
 Ramps lead to all buildings.
-Please pay attention when moving around in a wheelchair, as the road surfaces are of uneven quality.
+Please pay attention when moving around in a wheelchair, as the road surfaces are uneven.

 The wheelchair lift allows access to the observation tower of the Pachyderm House.
 The lift can carry up to 400 kg.

-There are a total of six accessible toilets on the territory of the zoo.
+There are a total of five accessible toilets on the territory of the zoo.
 Two are located on the basement floor of the Environmental Education Centre at the West Entrance by the souvenir shop and the Children’s Zoo.
-Accessible toilets are also located at the Pachyderm House near the West Entrance, the red Polarium near the North Entrance, the white building next to the ticket offices of the North Entrance, and the building located by the resting area towards Paldiski maantee from the seals.
+Accessible toilets are also located at the Pachyderm House near the West Entrance, the red Polarium near the North Entrance and the building located by the resting area towards Paldiski mnt from the seals.